Tropical Storm Toraji (2007)

-Tropical Storm Toraji (/ko/) was a short-lived and minimal tropical cyclone that brought inundating rainfall to areas of Southeast Asia in early July 2007.
-The name Toraji was contributed to the western Pacific typhoon naming list by North Korea and stands for a broad bell flower (Playtycodon gradniflorus).
+Tropical Storm Toraji was a short-lived and minimal tropical cyclone that brought inundating rainfall to areas of Southeast Asia in early July 2007.
 The third named storm of the annual typhoon season, Toraji developed from an area of disturbed weather within the South China Sea on July 4.
 As a result of its northwesterly track, the tropical depression moved over Hainan shortly after tropical cyclogenesis.
 Upon its emergence into the Gulf of Tonkin on July 5, Toraji quickly intensified into a tropical storm with winds of 65 km/h (40 mph); this would be the tropical cyclone's peak intensity for its entire duration.
 However, the JMA indicated that tropical storm intensity had been reached a day earlier.
 On the evening of July 5, Toraji made its final landfall on Dongxing, Guangxi before rapidly deteriorating inland and degenerating into a remnant low-pressure area by the following day.

 During its two-day duration, Toraji brought heavy rainfall to areas of southeastern China and Vietnam.
 Prior to impacting China, 147,000 people were evacuated from potentially affected regions.
 In that country, the storm's effects were spread out over a 800000–1200000 km2 area.
 The torrential rainfall produced by the tropical storm damaged agricultural land and destroyed several hundred homes, while damaging many more.
 Total damage in China was estimated at CN¥73 million ($9.6 million).
 Despite making landfall near the border of Vietnam and China, effects in the former were generally minimal.
 However, several fishing boats capsized offshore; these sinkings did not result in any deaths.